 Founded by pro BMX rider and competitor Daniel Dhers, Daniel Dhers Action Sports Complex is the largest family-oriented, year-round, action sports facility in the world with more than 37,000 square feet of indoor and outdoor riding terrain.
 The facility includes a beginner area, pump tracks, foam pit and viewing areas (instruction available, too!).

 Visitors seeking adventure in the great outdoors should make a point to visit Bass Lake Park, which features a fully stocked 54-acre lake, perfect for any fishing enthusiast.
 For those craving an artistic experience, the Holly Springs Cultural Center in the heart of Holly Springs offers local theater, performances and visual arts, highlighted by the annual Community Arts Festival in late Jan.
 Of course, Holly Springs boasts the producers-only Holly Springs Farmers Market, which offers up fresh-off-the-farm produce and products (hint: great gifts to take home).

 With festivals and events going on all year, you’ll find Holly Springs is a thriving destination no matter when you visit.
-Enjoy the aromas and flavors of the Chili Cook-off in Oct, join the annual HollyFest community celebration in the late fall and celebrate the season at the Happy Holly Days Christmas parade.
+Join the annual HollyFest community celebration in the late fall and celebrate the season at the Happy Holly Days Christmas parade.
 In May, embrace your inner-outdoorsman at the Longleaf Festival, celebrating the area’s longleaf pine ecosystem.